rappiok/rappiok/README.md

 I’m currently developing hands-on skills in OT network monitoring, security automation, and system hardening.
 My favorite tools right now are VS Code, Wireshark, Python, and my notebook full of network diagrams and ideas.

-You’ll soon see pinned projects from my research and my transition into OT/ICS security — small, practical, and focused on real industrial environments.
+You’ll soon see pinned projects from my research and transition into OT/ICS security, focusing on small, practical, and real-world industrial environments.

 I’m also preparing for graduate studies in industrial cybersecurity, with interests in machine learning for OT monitoring, formal verification of safety-critical systems, and resilient architecture design for critical infrastructure.

-I’m open to opportunities — IT operations roles, internships, and graduate research positions in industrial cybersecurity.
+I’m open to opportunities in IT operations roles, internships, and graduate research positions in industrial cybersecurity.

 ### Fun Facts:
 * I love coffee or tea